Gansu pika

 The Gansu pika (Ochotona cansus) or gray pika is a species of mammal in the pika family, Ochotonidae.
 They are endemic to the Qinling mountains of China and tend to live in shrubby, high elevation environments.
 This small creature prefers to live near natural mounds so they can use them to search for predators and escape easily.
 The International Union for Conservation of Nature considers it a least-concern species, but pesticide application may threaten certain populations.

 Pikas

-The word "pika" is derived from the genus Ochotona, which classifies them as deviants from other rodents because they do not have tails, they have dense, soft fur all over their bodies (including their feet), rounded ears, and they have shorter hind legs.
+The word "pika" is derived from the genus Ochotona, which classifies them as deviants from rodents because they do not have tails, they have dense, soft fur all over their bodies (including their feet), rounded ears, and they have shorter hind legs.
 Gansu pikas are pikas that are primarily found in Northern China in regions such as Shanxi, Qinghai, Tibet [or Xizang], Shaanxi, Sichuan, Gansu.
 Like other pikas, Gansu pikas are herbivores that feed on shrubbery native to their habitat such as shrubby cinquefoil (potentilla fruticosa) and Caragana jubata.
 They are not endangered, unlike other subspecies of pika.